margalordyzd/Decentralized_Aution/README.md

 # simple_auction
-This is the code for "Simple Auction" by Siraj Raval
+This is the code for "Simple Auction" by Siraj Raval, i simply modified it to create an extra button to allow the user to increase his auction in a separate field

 ## Overview